kframework/vyper-semantics/README.md

-# KViper: Semantics of Viper in K
+# KVyper: Semantics of Vyper in K

-In this repository we present a formal semantics of [Viper](https://github.com/ethereum/viper).
+In this repository we present a formal semantics of [Vyper](https://github.com/ethereum/vyper).
-For more details, refer to [wiki](https://github.com/kframework/viper-semantics/wiki).
+For more details, refer to [wiki](https://github.com/kframework/vyper-semantics/wiki).

 **WARNING: This repository has not been independently audited for security.
 Use with caution.**

-## Running KViper
+## Running KVyper

-KViper can be used to compile Viper programs to EVM bytecode, being comparable to the production Viper compiler.
+KVyper can be used to compile Vyper programs to EVM bytecode, being comparable to the production Vyper compiler.

 First, build K after installing the prerequisites in `k/README.md` (after the first command):
 ```